 Scottish Social Housing Charter –

 Barrhead HA has now completed its first Return on the Charter for 2013/14 and submitted this to the Regulator.
-The Regulator has now published our Landlord report which is available here
+The Regulator has now published annual Landlord reports which are now available in our useful documents section.

 Our customers can now access information on all landlords from the Regulator’s website – www.scottishhousingregulator.gov.uk